 Young nurse, Gemma, is struggling with the traumas she has witnessed through her job in the NHS.
 Needing to escape from it all, Gemma agrees to help renovate a rundown farmhouse in Doullens, France, a town near the Somme.
 There, in a boarded-up cupboard, wrapped in old newspapers, is a tin that reveals the secret letters and heartache of Alice Le Breton, a young volunteer nurse who worked in a casualty clearing station near the front line.

-Set in the present day and during the horrifying years of the war, both woman discover deep down the strength and courage to carry on in even the most difficult of times.
-Through Alice’s words and her unfailing love for her sweetheart at the front, Gemma learns to truly live again..
+Set in the present day and during the horrifying years of the war, both women discover deep down the strength and courage to carry on in even the most difficult of times.
+Through Alice’s words and her unfailing love for her sweetheart at the front, Gemma learns to truly live again.

-The Poppy Field is split between two era’s and follows two different but incredible woman who are both facing a tough and emotional time.
-Linked together through nursing, present day Gemma is a NHS trauma nurse, she is feeling the strain and is struggling by what she has experienced in her job.
-She needs to get away from everything she has seen and try to move on, so she agrees to help er father renovate an old farmhouse in Northern France.
-She only see’;s this as a break to basically clear her head, she doesn’t intend of staying in France.
-That is until two thing’s happen.
+The Poppy Field is split between two eras and follows two different but incredible women who are both facing a tough and emotional time.
+Linked together through nursing, present-day Gemma is an NHS trauma nurse, she is feeling the strain and is struggling with what she has experienced in her job.
+She needs to get away from everything she has seen and try to move on, so she agrees to help her father renovate an old farmhouse in Northern France.
+She only sees this as a break to basically clear her head, she doesn’t intend of staying in France.
+That is until two thing’s to happen.

-This book is incredible, it is a beautifully written, utterly mesmerising and beautiful story that captures the readers attention and takes them on a heart-wrenching journey through both of these amazing women’s lives.
-This is the first time I have read Deborah Carrs work and I can say for certain it will not be the last, her writing is gift we all need to receive.
+This book is incredible, it is a beautifully written, utterly mesmerising and beautiful story that captures the reader’s attention and takes them on a heart-wrenching journey through both of these amazing women’s lives.
+This is the first time I have read Deborah Carr’s work and I can say for certain it will not be the last, her writing is a gift we all need to receive.

 A captivating, poignant and beautiful book.

-This was a ARC copy via the publisher from Netgalley in exchange for an honest review.
+This was an ARC copy via the publisher from Netgalley in exchange for an honest review.